eucalyptus/eucalyptus-cookbook/README.md

 Faststart
 -------------------
 ### Methodology
 Faststart is a Bash script, `faststart/cloud-in-a-box.sh`, that invokes the Eucalyptus cookbook in order to install a single host cloud-in-a-box install.
-There is an HTTP redirect in place for eucalyptus.com/install that points to that script in the master branch so that users can use the following to invoke it:
+There is an HTTP redirect in place for hphelion.com/eucalyptus-install that points to that script in the faststart branch so that users can use the following to invoke it:

-    bash <(curl -sL eucalyptus.com/install)
+    bash <(curl -Ls hphelion.com/eucalyptus-install)

 Once invoked the script does the following:
 1. Checks for necessary resources on the machine that it is installing on (ie disk, memory, virtualization extensions)